zephyrproject-rtos/zephyr/boards/arm/rcar_h3ulcb/doc/rcar_h3ulcb.rst

 I2C is mainly used to manage and power on multiple of onboard chips on the H3ULCB and Kingfisher daughter board.

 Embedded I2C devices and I/O expanders are not yet supported.
 The current I2C support therefore does not make any devices available to the user at this time.

+PWM
+---

+ULCB boards provide one PWM controller with a maximum of 7 channels [0..6].
+H3ULCB does provide the pwm0 from test pin CP8 only.

+When plugged on a Kingfisher daughter board, pwm4 channel is available on CN7 LVDS connector.

 Programming and Debugging
 *************************